kieranjwhite/CPI-II/README.md

 Instantiates a ThreadFunction that accepts a different thread depending on the hashCode() of the argument passed to the HashTemplate.convert() method.
 * src/com/hourglassapps/threading/JobDelegator.java.
 This is instantiated with a FilterTemplate which it converts to one or more Filter instances (one per thread typically).
 These filters accept a task (e.g. a list of ngrams for submission to Bing) and return a boolean value to indicate whether a given thread should accept responsibility for the task.
+* src/com/hourglassapps/util/ExpansionDistributor.java.
+Receives ngrams via it's implemention of ExpansionReceiver methods and then redistributes them to other ExpansionReceives passed as an argument during the ExpansionDistributor's instantiation.
+This is part of our infrastructure for distributing queries among threads.
+* src/com/hourglassapps/util/AsyncExpansionReceiver.java.
+Receives a list of elements (3 long for trigrams) corresponding to a single permutation of unstemmed terms for the current stemmed trigram via the onExpansion method.
+An AsyncExpansionReceiver instance is notified when the permutations of the current stemmed trigram are exhausted by the onGroupDone() method being invoked.

 -------------------------------------------------------